 If you’ve been in a car accident of any kind, the right move is to find legal representation that has years of experience with car accident cases.
 Find a lawyer that’s not afraid of powerful insurance companies, one that has strong industry connections, and someone who you feel like can clearly explain their strategies for your case.

 Do you need legal help after being involved in a car accident that wasn’t your fault?
-If so, contact us today to set up a consultation and work towards getting what you deserve.
+If so, contact us today to set up a consultation with an Atlanta car accident attorney and work towards getting what you deserve.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.